WA Business Faculties’ Research Student Festival

 Proudly hosted by the School of Management at Curtin University

-The School of Management’s Research and Innovation Advisory Committee (RIAC) held the inaugural WA Business Faculties’ Research Student Festival at the Bentley campus on Wednesday 6 and Thursday 7 February 2019.
+The School of Management’s Research and Innovation Advisory Committee (RIAC) held the inaugural WA Business Faculties’ Research Student Festival at Curtin Perth on Wednesday 6 and Thursday 7 February 2019.

 The Festival, attended by 45 participants from across the four WA universities business faculties, was a series of workshops relevant to research students and aimed to celebrate their research journey.
 Our Dean of Research, Professor Kirsten Holmes opened the event and was followed by two days of workshops run by 28 academics from the School of Management and colleagues from Edith Cowan University, Murdoch University, the University of Notre Dame and the University of Western Australia.